ENT

 THROAT

-- Foreign body (button batteries – inhaled or ingested). if suspicion of button battery immediate emergency review
+- Foreign body (button battery – inhaled or ingested, suspected button battery should have urgent referral)

 - Acutely enlarging neck mass with any associated airway symptoms e.g. stridor, drooling, dysphagia etc